-The idea behind the glove was a practical one on Wes Craven's part, as he wanted to give the character a unique weapon, but also something that could be made cheaply and wouldn't be difficult to use or transport.
-At the time, he was studying primal fears embedded in the subconscious of people of all cultures and discovered that one of those fears is attack by animal claws.
-Around the same time, he saw his cat unsheathe its claws, and the two concepts merged, although in the original script the blades were fishing knives, not stake knives as in the finished film.
+The idea behind the glove was a practical one on Wes Craven's part, as he wanted to give the character a unique weapon, but also something that could be made cheaply, and wouldn't be difficult to use or transport.
+At the time he was studying primal fears embedded in the subconscious of people of all cultures, and discovered that one of those fears is attack by animal claws.
+Around the same time, he saw his cat unsheath its claws, and the two concepts merged, although in the original script the blades were fishing knives, not steak knives, as in the finished film.

-According to Wes Craven, Robert Englund was not the first choice for the role of Fred Krueger; he had initially wanted a stunt man to play the part, but upon testing several stunt men, he realized he needed an actor.
+According to Wes Craven, Robert Englund was not the first choice for the role of Fred Krueger.
+Craven had initially wanted a stunt man to play the part, but upon testing several stunt men, he realized he needed an actor.

 The sparking glove effect seen throughout the movie was achieved by attaching the glove to a car battery.
 The famous scraping noise was created by scratching a steak knife on the underside of a metal chair.

 Freddy Krueger was designed by Wes Craven to be the typical "silent" serial killer, such as Jason Voorhees or Michael Myers.
 However, in the sequels Freddy developed a cheeky persona that enabled him to be the black-humored villain.

 The first was originally supposed to be set in Los Angeles, California.
 The script mentions the San Fernando Valley, a filmed, but cut, line from the film has a teenager say "California is the most high and palmy state, man!" in the classroom scene, and palm trees are visible in the background of some scenes.
 This detail was changed for the final cut of the film, to make it vague in which city the movie was set - the town's name or possible location is never stated at any point.
 The second movie establishes the town's name as Springwood, and later movies confirm the new location as Springwood, Ohio.